ISCODEVUTB/DSTeam_GuerrerosZ/README.md

 The development environment is configured through our `Dockerfile`, designed for use on Linux enviroment.
 It defines dependencies, configurations, and setup commands, ensuring a consistent and reproducible deployment.

 ## Classes descriptions and funtions

-To familiarice with the development, we are going to describe his most important classes, those who are directly relationated with the main caracteristics of the managements.

 ### 1. `Validable(ABC)` Class